 A risk register of significant risks is maintained by local management and is reviewed by the Executive Risk Management Committee.
-Geopolitical Risk remains a material risk for the Company.
+Geopolitical Risk arising from Brexit remains a material risk for the Company.
 Gibraltar is a member of the EU through its relationship as a British Overseas Territory.
 In June of 2016, the UK majority voted to leave the EU in the EU referendum.
+A Withdrawal Agreement was signed on January 24, 2020 and a transition period set, which lasts until December 31, 2020.

-The manner in which the UK will leave the EU is still unknown and therefore it is difficult to quantify the impact this will have on the economies affected.
 Risks faced by the Company include the inability to passport into EU jurisdictions from Gibraltar, which will affect the Company's subsidiary in Malta, and potentially the freedom of movement of people, particularly from Spain.
 These changes could lead to a change in the mix and volumes of business.
 The Company performs scenario tests related to these risks as part of the ORSA process.

-The Board continues to monitor the developments, and the Company is developing strategies in response to the potential outcomes.
+The Board continues to monitor the developments, and the Company is developing strategies in response to the potential outcomes, including application for third country branch license in Malta.
+For the time being, the mix and volumes of business have not been affected.

-5 ASSETS - INFORMATION ON AGGREGATION BY CLASS
+ASSETS - INFORMATION ON AGGREGATION BY CLASS 5

-The valuation methods used are based on International Accounting Standards, as used in the Company's Financial Statements.
+The valuation methods used are based on International Accounting Standards, as used in the Company's financial statements.
 Any variations in valuation are detailed in Section 6.